This post may contain affiliate links. Please see my disclosure policy for details.

 If you’re on holiday, it may be easier to do a day trip of the Cotswolds from London or Bath.
 This way you can tick off a variety of places saving both money and time.
 Here are some of my top picks;

 If you’re planning a Cotswolds road trip or day out, there is plenty of places to visit near Bibury to carry on your adventures.

 You can visit the oh-so busy Bourton-on-the-Water sitting on the River Windrush.
 Here you have another beautiful village, with a vintage motor museum, tea rooms, mazes and more.

 Stow-on-the-Wold is also down the road which has the magical St Edward’s Church.
 It’s yew tree door apparently inspired J. R. R. Tolkien for Middle Earth in Lord of the Rings!

 If you wanted to feel like royalty for the day, stop by the majestic Blenheim Palace which is the birthplace of Winston Churchill.
+You can visit the Harry Potter Tree there.
 Or, visit the famous Westonbirt Arboretum – home to 2500 different species of trees.